-§ 4151P.7 Pawnshop branches without business permit and authority to operate considered operating illegally Any pawnshop branch that is found operating that does not have a current business permit issued by the city or municipality where it is located and an AO issued by the BSP is license/mayor's permit from the city or is lo considered operating illegally.
+§ 4151P.7 Pawnshop branches without business permit and authority to operate considered operating illegally Any pawnshop branch that is found operating that does not have a current business permit issued by the city or municipality where it is located and an AO issued by the BSP is considered operating illegally.
 Such pawnshop shall be reported to the Office of the Mayor of the concerned city or municipality, for appropriate action, without prejudice to whatever legal action the Bangko Sentral may pursue under Section 18 of P.D.
 No. 114 and other applicable laws against the pawnshop, its proprietor, partners, stockholders, directors and president or officer of equivalent rank.
 (Circular No. 656 dated 02 June 2009, as amended by Circular No. 711 dated 28 January 2011)